jnozzi/cocoadev.com/markdown/CoreDataObjectInsertionAndEditing.md

 *<Mike Myers jewish princess voice>[[NSArrayController - neitha' an array noa' a controlla' ... discuss.</Mike Myers jewish princess voice>*

-FYI: Corrected code     int row = General/entryArrayController arrangedObjects] indexOfObject:entry]; (right?) --[[CharlesParnot
+FYI: Corrected code     int row = entryArrayController arrangedObjects] indexOfObject:entry]; (right?) --[[CharlesParnot

 *Right.
 My bad.
 Thanks, again, Charles.*

 ----

-Now how does this work with an General/NSTreeController and General/NSOutlineView?
-General/NSTreeController does not understand     setSelectionIndex: but rather requires an General/NSIndexPath via     setSelectionIndexPath:.
+Now how does this work with an NSTreeController and NSOutlineView?
+NSTreeController does not understand     setSelectionIndex: but rather requires an NSIndexPath via     setSelectionIndexPath:.
 How do you determine the index path to a given object as above?